 Woolaroc Outdoor Concert

-OKM’s 30th Anniversary celebration continues at Woolaroc with a selection of patriotic favorites by John Williams, John Philip Sousa and others played by the Amici New York orchestra.
-Topping off the evening will be Tchaikovsky’s 1812 Overture accompanied by the sounds of cannons and the visual thrill of fireworks.
+OKM’s 2015 Festival continues outdoors at Woolaroc with a selection of favorite Italian opera excerpts as presented by the Amici New York Orchestra and singers from the Don Giovanni cast.
+Topping off the evening will be a medley of rousing patriotic music followed by the visual thrill of fireworks.

 The Grand Finale Concert

-Bartlesville Choral Society under the direction of Susan Mueller joins the Amici New York orchestra and Artistic Director Constantine Kitsopoulos in presenting Beethoven’s most exciting work.
-This concert promises to bring the house down with the sound of over 100 performers on the stage. *Soloists to be announced.
+Bartlesville Choral Society and Tulsa Oratorio Chorus under the direction of Susan Mueller joins the Amici New York Orchestra and Artistic Director Constantine Kitsopoulos in presenting Mozart’s final work, his inspirational “Requiem”, with guest artist, pianist Jon Kimura Parker performing Rachmaninoff’s “Rhapsody on a Theme of Paganini”.
+This performance is one that promises to bring the house down.

 Visit the OK Mozart